tatsu432/DR-estimator-OPE-large-action/README.md

 ```
-# How does MDR perform with varying number of category dimensions?
+# How does MDR perform with the varying number of category dimensions?
 src/synthetic/main_n_cat_dim.ipynb
 ```